Skip to main content

 Conclusion

-The short version: for any new installation in 2026, specify Cat6A, CMR-rated, 23AWG solid pure copper.
+For any new installation in 2026, specify Cat6A, CMR-rated, 23AWG solid pure copper.
 That combination covers WiFi 7 APs, PoE++ cameras, 10GbE homelab links, and standard office drops — and it meets the current ANSI/TIA-568.2-E standard for a 10–15 year infrastructure lifespan.

 Cat6 remains the right call for standard 1 Gbps deployments where the Cat6A premium isn't justified.
 The one thing that matters equally for both: verify that conductor material is explicitly documented as solid or bare copper before you buy.